 What is the Control Alt Delete for Mac?

 The Control Alt Delete command on a Mac is not the same as on a Windows computer.
-On a Mac, the equivalent keyboard shortcut to force quit apps is the Option+Command+Esc shortcut, which opens a window with the list of running applications on your Mac.
+On macOS, the equivalent keyboard shortcut to force quit apps is the Option+Command+Esc shortcut, which opens a window with the list of running applications.
 Here, you can select apps and click to close them.

 How do I unfreeze my Mac without the Force Quit command?

-If the Force Quit command doesn’t work, and you are unable to unfreeze your Mac, restarting it may be the only option to fix the problem.
+If the Force Quit command doesn’t work, and you are unable to unfreeze your system, restarting it may be the only option to fix the problem.

 Why is my Mac not responding?

-There can be several reasons why your Mac is not responding.
 The common reasons are the following: low storage space, running too many memory-consuming applications, outdated or corrupted software, and malware or viruses.
-Try to clean up your Mac from junk files with MacCleaner Pro and follow the app’s tips to avoid such issues.
+Try to clean up your computer from junk files with MacCleaner Pro and follow the app’s tips to avoid such issues.